-Whey we didn’t like about the Equi-Essential’s horse brush is that it loses bristles quickly, and some were already collecting in the package when it arrived.
-The pins holding the straps also fell out quickly, and we were able to reattach them a few times, but then we had to use the brush without straps, and it became much harder to brush the horses due to hand fatigue.
+What we didn’t like about the Equi-Essentials horse brush is that it loses bristles quickly, and some were already collecting in the package when it arrived.
+The pins holding the straps also fell out quickly, and we were able to reattach them a few times, but then we had to use the brush without straps which became much harder to brush the horses due to hand fatigue.

 Let’s look at a few of the more important things to consider when choosing a horse brush.

-Currycombs are an effective way to remove loose hair, massage the horse and remove dirt, but the bristles can be too hard to use on the face, and lesser expensive models may also scratch and hurt the horse with hard bristles.
+Curry combs are an effective way to remove loose hair, massage the horse, and remove dirt, but the bristles can be too hard to use on the face, and lesser expensive models may also scratch and hurt the horse due to the hard bristles.
 The hair release feature may also be flimsy on inexpensive models and will break easily.

 Dandy brushes are another type of horse brush that will often use natural fibers but may also use plastic or nylon.
 Dandy brushes are typically long and narrow, not that much different from a push broom without the handle.
 These brushes are often curved in the middle, making them easier to hold and work over your horse.
 More expensive models may have a better ergonomic design, and some will even employ straps that you put your hand through for maximum control.